networknt/light-doc/content/tutorial/eventuate/todo-list/rest-command.md

 description: ""
 categories: []
 keywords: []
-menu:
-  docs:
-    parent: "tool"
 weight: 30
-weight: 30
 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In this step we are going to generate a command side restful microservice from scratch.
+In this step, we are going to generate a command side restful microservice from scratch.
 The model-config for this service can be found at [model-config][] repo.

-Let's first checkout model-config repo from github.
+Let's first checkout model-config repo from GitHub.

 ```
 git clone git@github.com:networknt/model-config.git

 ```

-The swagger specification for todo-list command side service can be found at ~/networknt/model-config/rest/todo-command.
+The swagger specification for the todo-list command side service can be found at ~/networknt/model-config/rest/todo-command.
 In the same folder, there is config.json which is used to control how light-codegen going to generate the code.

 In order to generate the rest-command service, let's first clone the light-codegen project and build it.

 ```
 cd ~/networknt